X StrategyApril 12, 20268 min readUpdated Apr 2026

 The Short Answer

 Yes, hashtags still work on X in 2026, but their role has shifted.
 The X algorithm now prioritizes content quality and engagement signals over hashtag matching.
-However, 1-2 targeted hashtags per post still increase impressions by 12-15% compared to zero hashtags.
+However, 1-2 targeted hashtags per post still help X categorize your content and improve discoverability in niche topics.
 More than 3 hashtags decreases engagement because it looks spammy.
 The key is using niche-specific hashtags your audience follows, not generic ones.

 How Hashtags Changed on X